ramsrikarputcha/Notes-Big-Data-fork/GitNotes.md

 ## Introduction to Git
 Git is a distributed version control system that helps developers collaborate on projects.
 It allows you to track changes, revert to previous stages, and work on multiple branches simultaneously.
+Git is a distributed version control system that helps developers collaborate on projects.
+It allows you to track changes, revert to previous stages, and work on multiple branches simultaneously.
+Git is a distributed version control system that helps developers collaborate on projects.
+It allows you to track changes, revert to previous stages, and work on multiple branches simultaneously.

 ## Basic Commands